instructed-glacier-model/igm-doc/docs/about/FAQ.md

 * oggm_shop produces error on windows

 This is expected, OGGM is [not supported](https://github.com/OGGM/oggm/issues/870) on windows, however, modifying the tarfile.py file at line 2677 from name == member_name to name.replace(os.sep, '/') == member_name seems to fix the issue on Windows.
 Thanks Alexi Morin for proposing this workaround.

+* GPU vs CPU

+IGM works fine on CPU for small computational domains (typically individual glaciers).
+In contrast, GPUs will be very advantageous to treat very large computational grids (typically large networks of glaciers) as IGM naturally takes further benefit from parallelism (see this [example](https://youtu.be/Sna673xb-PE)).